 Problem Three: Interest Rate

-Parent Plus loans currently have an interest rate of 7.6% and a loan origination fee of 4% which ends up making the interest rate closer to 9%.
-While the rate of interest on Stafford Loans has increased it is still lower than on Parent Plus loans.
+Parent Plus loans currently have an interest rate of around 7% and a loan origination fee of around 4% which ends up making the interest rate closer to 9%.
+Undergraduate Stafford Loans offer a much better interest rate than Parent Plus Loans.

 Problem Four: No Desirable Repayment Terms